-Once the policy was drafted it is presented to government CIOs, Senior Managers of the government, ICT based and non ICT based private sector managers, academia and civil society members for receiving a wider consultation.
-Moreover the public consultation was requested and received for improving the policy by using public media.
+Once the policy was drafted it was presented to government CIOs, Senior Managers of the government, ICT based and non ICT based private sector managers, academia and civil society members in order to receive a wider consultation.
+Moreover, public consultation was requested and received for improving the policy by using public media channels.